 Get the Recruiter’s Attention with a Swiss Cover Letter

-You might be in a position right now where either you are worried about losing your job, or you are already looking for a new job.
+You might be in a position right now where either you are worried about losing your job or you are already looking for a new job.
 Maybe you have even been looking for a while already.
 Perhaps you feel it’s time to update your resume and your job-searching skills, just in case.
-Anyhow, I thought you could use this reminder from my older publication, “The Global Career Workbook,” on how to get a Swiss recruiter’s attention.
+I thought you could use this reminder from my older publication, “The Global Career Workbook,” on how to get a Swiss recruiter’s attention.

 Cover letter writing is an art.
 With modern technology, applicants often do not see the need to write a cover letter these days, but in my opinion, it is the most artistic part of a good application.
 Emphatically, in Switzerland, IT’S A MUST.
 Many recruiters want to read it.
-They would like to see that you made an effort to get that interview.
+They would like to see that you tried to get that interview.
 I receive considerable amounts of cover letters, and most of them sound like they were copied from a textbook.
 Nobody gets excited reading some sort of ‘copy and paste’ write-ups, void of personal touch.
 Only the more personal ones gain my attention.
 They have to be personal, crisp, and show me who you are.

 1) Get the Swiss Recruiter’s Attention